Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 |

-Watercolor Atomizer Bottle - This quality constructed atomizer bottle creates a stippled mist, ideal for many painting techniques.
-This is a clear, 2 oz (59 ml) plastic bottle with a non-clogging nozzle.
+Watercolor Atomizer Bottle—This high-quality atomizer bottle creates a stippled mist, ideal for many painting techniques.
+It is a clear, 2-oz (59-ml) plastic bottle with a non-clogging nozzle.

 Still Life